IoLanguage/io/README.md

 From Source
 ---

-### Linux Build Instructions

 First, make sure that this repo and all of its submodules have been cloned to your computer by running `git clone` with the `--recursive` flag:

 ```
 git clone --recursive https://github.com/IoLanguage/io.git
 ```

 Io uses the [CMake build system](https://cmake.org/) and supports all of the normal flags and features provided by CMake.

+In a production environment, pass the flag `-DCMAKE_BUILD_TYPE=release` to the `cmake` command to ensure that the C compiler does the proper optimizations.
+Without this flag, Io is built in debug mode without standard C optimizations.

+To install to a specific folder, pass the flag `-DCMAKE_INSTALL_PREFIX=/path/to/your/folder/` to the `cmake` command.

+To build without Eerie, the Io package manager, pass the flag `-DWITHOUT_EERIE=1` to the `cmake` command.

+### Linux Build Instructions

 To prepare the project for building, run the following commands:

 ```
 cd io/           # To get into the cloned folder